julianmueller/insight_gui/README.md

 git clone https://github.com/julianmueller/insight_gui
 ```

-If you want the `jazzy-dev` branch, where I', curretnly working on the latest features use:
+If you want the `jazzy-dev` branch, where I'm currently working on the latest features, use:

 ```bash
 git clone -b jazzy-dev https://github.com/julianmueller/insight_gui